To begin with, you have to differentiate and define opt-out users and app uninstalls:

 Batch can only have information about what's going on in the app.
 When a user installs and opens the app, we receive a push token from Apple/Google that allows us to communicate with them.

 If the user opt-outs from notifications in the device settings, no information is provided to Batch servers.
-The actual opt-in status will be updated only when the user opens the app again, or when a push is sent to this token (thanks to Apple's or Google's feedback).
+The actual opt-in status will be updated only when the user opens the app again.
 Likewise, we do not know in real-time when an opt-out user activates push notifications again.

 Therefore the Batch database is potentially always "out of synchronization" with reality regarding the opt-in status.